bsaxen/simuino/README.txt

  - Logs
  - Messages

-4.1  Arduino board Window
+3.1  Arduino board Window

      For each pin the following data will be displayed:
 	 Input or Output pin (in/out)
 	 Reading or writing  (r/w)
 	 Digital HIGH or LOW value (5 or 0) and values of analog pin (0 - 1023)

-4.2  Serial Interface
+3.2  Serial Interface

      Anything printed on this interface will be shown here.

-4.3  Logs
+3.3  Logs

      Most functions in the Arduino reference library will be displayed.
      Every line has two index: loop number, pseudo-time-elapsed, i.e steps/instructions.
-     The log-text can be customized to be more readable for the specific appliaction, see chapter 6 below.
+     The log-text can be customized to be more readable for the specific appliaction, see chapter 4 below.

-4.4  Message
+3.4  Message

      Shows any error messages and length (no of loops) of scenario.

 --------------------------------------------------
-6. Sketch information
+4. Sketch information
 --------------------------------------------------

 Customized logging:

-Add the following rows in your sketch with suitable log-text according to your specific sketch.
+Add the following rows in your sketch with suitable log-text according to your specific application.

 Example:
 // SKETCH_NAME           My_sketch_name